jronallo/iiif-workshop/workshop/image/image-server-static.md

 # Static Image Server

 Pros:
-- Simple to deploy
+- Simple to deploy with a standard web server--no need for a specialized image server
 - Possible to use existing full images and tiles with redirects

 Cons:
 - Lot of storage space
 - Limits which sizes can be requested

-The approach here is to pregenerate different image sizes and tiles and
+The approach here is to pregenerate different image sizes and tiles and create an info.json

+This static implementation is often called a "Level 0" Image API implementation.

+You can search the [IIIF Awesome list](https://github.com/IIIF/awesome-iiif) for code to create static images and tiles.
+If you look at the full example below you'll see one such implementation.

 ## Run Example Static Server